Frequently Asked Questions and Useful Information

 Can I book car hire with my holiday?

 Of course.
 We can arrange car hire for you – just call us and we’ll get you all set up.

 What is my hotel check-in and check-out time?

 Most hotels let you check-in from the afternoon on the day you get there, and you have to check out in the morning on your last day there.
-If you’d like to check-out earlier in the day, this can sometimes be set up.
-Early check is sometimes possible too.
+If you’d like to check-out later in the day, this can sometimes be arranged.
+Early check in is sometimes possible too.